shaheming/searchEngine/README.md

 3. search(and and or)
 4. delete

+## Project 3
+In this project, we implement:

+Based on the previous project, we add a poistional list for each element of inverted list.
+So we allow user to search with a specific order of key words.
+Also, we compressed the data based on delta encoding and variable-length encoding.

 ### To run this example:
 1. run `mvn clean install -DskipTests` in command line
 2. open IntelliJ -> Open -> Choose the directory.
 Wait for IntelliJ to finish importing and building.